pydio/pydio-doc-admin-guide/3_identity_management/3_securing_user_access/2_ent_ip_ban.md

-_This feature is only available on our Enterprise Edition_

-By default the ip ban feature is enabled to protect the pydio cells instance from brute force attacks on passwords.
+By default the ip ban feature is enabled to protect the Pydio Cells instance from brute force attacks on passwords.
 It's also protecting users from having someone trying to guess their password.

+_The following features are only available on our Enterprise Edition_

 ### IP ban service